bwrightprojects/ddp_prj-mtcars/about.md

 1. `carb` Number of carburetors

-Source code is available on the [GitHub](https://github.com/bwrightprojects/ddp_prj-mtcars).
+Source code is available on the https://github.com/bwrightprojects/ddp_prj-mtcars (right clickd and open in a new tab/window)

 A simple and yet, possible bad linear regression model is used to predict the MPG based on the type of transmission (am), 1/4 mile time (qsec) and Weight (wt).